-Innovation in the snacking category is booming, with big players launching Incubator programs to learn from food start-ups, and a lot of small brands who are popular because they find new ways of distribution beyond classic retail.
+Innovation in the snacking category is booming.
 In this snacking innovation race, let’s have a look at some key trends.
-We combined industry insights by Mintel with insights from Snackex show in Barcelona and our own experience and we see 4 key trends shaping the snacking space:
+We combined industry insights by Mintel and Euromonitor with our own experience and we see 3 key trends shaping the snacking space:

 - Taste comes first